 They avoid predation by wedging themselves in crevices and puffing themselves full of air, making it almost impossible to extract them.

-Lindsay has two Common Chuckwallas.
-Our female chuckwalla is named Chucki and came to live at Lindsay Wildlife in 2014 at only a few years old.
-In 2017, she had an oviarectomy.
+Lindsay has two Common chuckwallas.
+Our female is named Chucki and came to live at Lindsay Wildlife in 2014 at only a few years old.
+In 2017, she had an ovariectomy (removal of ovaries) due to follicular stasis.
 This surgery saved her life, but made her incapable of having her own offspring.